tundish/theatre_of_spud/tos/dlg/act02/office.rst

 Discover
 --------

-.. condition:: PUZZLE.state tos.mixins.types.Awareness.discover
+.. condition:: PHONE.state tos.mixins.types.Awareness.discover

 |PLAYER| studies the |PHONE|.

 Familiar
 --------

-.. condition:: PUZZLE.state tos.mixins.types.Awareness.familiar
+.. condition:: PHONE.state tos.mixins.types.Awareness.familiar

 |PLAYER| wonders what to do about the |PHONE|.